ioccc-src/winner/next/guidelines.md

 contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) process as a parody of the sometimes tragic mismatch between what a customer (or marketing) wants and what engineering delivers.
-Real programmers must face obfuscated and sometimes conflicting specifications and requirements from marketing, sales, product management and even from customers themselves on an all too regular basis.
+Real programmers must face obfuscated and sometimes conflicting, balloning specifications, and requirements from marketing, sales, product management and even from customers themselves on an all too regular basis.
 This is one of the reasons why the [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) are written in obfuscated form.